dishad/ADD/README.md

 This is gonna change the social media game bruh.

 # Setup
-1. Dev setup script, tested on Sierra 10.12:
+1. Dev setup script, tested on Sierra 10.12 and Ubuntu 14:

  `./deanslist_setup`